Planned Gifts

 Capitalize on Donor Loyalty

 Many donors want to give major gifts in their lifetimes but don’t have the financial flexibility to do so.
-Planned giving lets donors give those large gifts after they have passed away, when life expenses won’t interfere
+Planned giving lets donors give those large gifts after they have passed away, when living expenses won’t interfere

 Receive Largest Yearly Gifts